 Fall 2022 Application Portal Update

-The application portal is now officially closed for international applicants for the following programs:
+The application portal is now closed for both Canadian/Permanent Residents and International Applicants for the following Information Security & Privacy Graduate Programs:

 Expand your career with a 4-course Certificate in Data Privacy

 The Graduate Certificate in Data Privacy is a 12-unit (4 half-course equivalent (HCE), graduate-level program.
 This certificate will provide professional development and training to computer science and IT professionals who desire additional skills and knowledge in data privacy to either advance in their current career, or to shift their career focus.
 It will equip graduates to solve realistic problems related to data privacy, to address privacy issues and assess threats to data privacy, and to develop policies, standards and procedures.
 Students will take courses from the University of Calgary’s leading researchers and professors in cybersecurity, and will benefit from guest lectures from academic staff in the Faculties of Science, Environmental Design, and Law.
 This Certificate has a relevant and timely curriculum that will be updated at least annually to ensure students are equipped with the most recent knowledge, and have the skills to work with the latest technology.

 Why get a Graduate Certificate in Data Privacy?